 The surgery had gone well and my colleague and I complemented each other on how well it went.
 However, one of the risks of any spine surgery in the face- down position is the blood supply to the eyes.
 For reasons that are unclear the flow was compromised and the nerves to his eyes were damaged.
 He never regained any of his vision.
 Needless to say, everyone was devastated.
 The only inspiring part of the situation was his attitude.
 He walked into my office about three months later and said, “This is the deck of cards life has dealt me and I am going to play it.”

 He returned to see me about ten years later to have some of the hardware removed that was prominent.
 I was learning more about chronic pain and the effect that stress has on the body’s chemistry and perception of pain.
 I talked to him for a while and found out that just prior to his surgery, he was under extreme marital and family stress that eventually culminated in a divorce.
 I was so convinced that surgery was the answer that I did not pick up on it.
+I was not aware at the time how stress translates into changes in the body’s chemistry, which creates many different symptoms. what a critical factor

 Didn’t need it

 Today, in my practice, he wouldn’t have been a candidate for surgery.
-His flatback was not as severe as many I see rehab without surgery.
+His flatback was not as severe as many I have seen rehab successfully without surgery.
 I would have had physical therapy stretch out his hips and get him into the gym.
 His sleep and stress would have been addressed and he would have done well.
 As I didn’t know how successful a structured approach could be, I did not offer these options to him.
 I would have certainly waited until his life stresses calmed down.
 He is blind from an operation that could and should have been avoided.

 “If I Were Your Spine Surgeon”

 It appears to me that many people put more effort in buying a car than they do making a decision about undergoing spine surgery.
-Although they are informed of the potential complications there is no way to comprehend how bad life can be trying to live with a failed spine surgery.
+Although they are informed of the potential complications, there is no way to comprehend how bad life can be trying to live with a failed spine surgery.
 You are the one with the pain.
 No one else can accurately make the final decision whether the pain you are experiencing is worth the risk.
 Video: Get it Right the First Time

 Don’t play roulette with your life.
 There is no turning back on this decision and there is no need to gamble.
+Once you understand the issues, you can make the correct choice for you.

 - Cho SK, Bridwell KH, Lenke LG, Yi JS, Pahys JM, Zebala LP, Kang MM, Cho W, Baldus CR.
 Major complications in revision adult deformity surgery: risk factors and clinical outcomes with 2- to 7-year follow-up.
 Spine (Phila Pa 1976).
 2012 ;37(6):489–500